Golden Visa Spain – A Complete Guide for 2025

 What is the Duration of the Residence Permit?

-After the initial period has expired, you may request a renewal of the permit for up to five additional years.
+After the initial period has expired, you may request renewals of the permit indefinitely.
+After 5 years, you may be eligible for a permanent residency.

 To have your visa renewed, you will need to prove that you have maintained your qualifying investment and have visited Spain at least once during the year.